KAlr03/blockchain/docs/architecture.md

 - `packages/shared`: shared DTOs, enums, validation schemas, and common types used by the API, worker, and web app.
 - `packages/config`: centralized environment loading and validation so all services resolve configuration consistently.
 - `packages/contracts`: the Hardhat-based smart contract workspace that contains Solidity source, tests, deployment scripts, and contract tooling.
-- `infra/docker`: local infrastructure definitions used to run supporting services such as MongoDB during development.

 ## Ownership By Block

 - `apps/web` owns user interaction for internal operations and public verification lookup.
 - `apps/api` is the system orchestrator.
 It owns authentication, validation, Mongo persistence, file handling, QR/verification responses, and blockchain writes.
 - `apps/worker` owns asynchronous certificate processing after upload.
 It moves pending certificates through the AI review stage.
-- `MongoDB` is the operational system of record for products, users, certificates, and full traceability records.
+- `MongoDB Atlas` is the operational system of record for products, users, certificates, and full traceability records.
 - `File Storage` holds uploaded certificate files and other binary assets.
 - `Blockchain` holds tamper-resistant anchors for approved certificate decisions and traceability hashes.